 An estimate is often your first formal contact with a potential client, and one of the most important pieces of communication they will receive from you.
-It can win (or lose) you the job, and will act as a point of reference throughout the entire project.
-For your client, the estimate is an essential tool for them to decide which service provider they will go with and it offers them peace of mind about the job ahead.
+It can win (or lose) you the job and will act as a point of reference throughout the entire project.
+For your client, an estimate is an essential tool for them to decide which service provider they will go with.
+It offers them peace of mind about the job ahead.

 Here’s how you can impress potential clients and win the job with a perfectly crafted estimate:

 Good news – if you’re already sending estimates digitally with Invoice2go, you’re ahead of the game.
 Using a digital format will help you make sure your first piece of communication is a professional one.